Analysis of Uganda’s agriculture sector performance for a USAID Agriculture Sector Leadership program

 Outcomes

-• The study showed that Uganda had consistently performed very poorly in some key areas, especially in utilization of productivity-enhancing inputs and agro-infrastructure, and with sub-optimal yields across food crops and traditional cash crops.
+• The study showed that Uganda had consistently performed poorly in key areas, particularly the use by farmers of productivity-enhancing inputs and investment in basic agro-infrastructure.
+As a result, the country continued to experience sub-optimal yields in both food crops and traditional cash crops.

-• Post-harvest losses remain high across the sector, linked to low use of inputs, inadequate mechanization, low levels of irrigation, and sub-optimal adoption of good agricultural practices and storage solutions.
+• High post-harvest losses had persisted across the sector and were linked to: low usage of inputs, insufficient mechanization, limited irrigation, and sub-optimal adoption of good agricultural practices and storage solutions.

-• Uganda lags behind its closest peers on some of the most critical performance indicators: Fertilizer use—lowest in the world; mechanization—only 9 tractors per square kilometers vs. 24 in Tanzania and 29 in Kenya; access to credit—much less developed; pesticide/crop protection solutions—lack of supplier/poor product diversity; yields—extremely low, e.g. Robusta coffee (0.6 metric tons per hectare for Uganda vs. 2.5 metric tons per hectare for Vietnam).
-Moreover, the performance of smallholder women farmers across any of these metrics is significantly lower than that of men farmers.
+• Uganda had lagged behind its closest peers in several critical performance indicators: Fertilizer use—lowest in the world; mechanization—only 9 tractors per square kilometers vs. 24 in Tanzania and 29 in Kenya; access to credit—much less developed; pesticide/crop protection solutions—lack of supplier/poor product diversity; yields—extremely low, e.g., Robusta coffee (0.6 metric tons per hectare for Uganda vs. 2.5 metric tons per hectare for Vietnam).

-• The result has been an almost complete lack of progress in increasing the productivity of a wide range of agricultural products.
-While the production of key crops such as coffee has increased arising from increased farmland under cultivation, for many other crops such as millets, cotton, and sorghum, production has been almost entirely stagnant over the last 50 years—a nearly unbelievable feat given the improvements in technology, crop science, and fertilizers, among others, since the 1960s.
+• Results: There had been a near-complete lack of progress in increasing the productivity of various agricultural products.
+For many crops, including millets, cotton, and sorghum, production had remained almost stagnant over the previous 50 years—a nearly unbelievable feat given the improvements in seed technology, crop science, and fertilizers, among others, since the 1960s.

-• ORI presented these findings, conclusions, and recommendations at the high-level launch of an 18-month LEAD program.
+• ORI presented these findings, conclusions and recommendations at the high-level launch of an 18-month USAID/LEAD program.
 The presentation provoked participants to commit to sector leadership and dedicated problem-solving.
-The study defined the baseline metrics and helped in goal setting for the leadership group.
+The study established baseline metrics across key themes and assisted the leadership group in goal setting.

-• The LEAD program has played an essential role in reversing the trend of agricultural sector stagnation.
-As an example, for 50 years (1965-2015), the highest coffee exports ever recorded was 254k metric tons in FY 1996/97.
-However, since 2016, coffee exports surpassed this performance, with the highest exports being 390k metric tons in FY2020/21.
-The volume of exports has continued to rise ever since.
+• LEAD program has been instrumental in reversing the trend of agricultural sector stagnation, particularly for selected industries and value chains.
+As an example, for 50 years (1965-2015), the highest coffee exports from Uganda were recorded at 254,000 metric tons in FY 1996/97.
+However, since 2016, exports have exceeded this record, increasing to 390,000 metric tons in FY2020/21 and reaching 462,000 metric tons in FY2024/25.
+If current efforts are maintained, this upward trend is expected to continue in the years ahead.

-• This report's findings have been widely cited and instrumental in shaping policies and influencing decisions to improve Uganda’s agriculture sector performance.
-See: https://pdf.usaid.gov/pdf_docs/PA00X8JV.pdf; and https://www.theigc.org/sites/default/files/2021/09/01_Fowler_Rauschendorfer_MoFPED_Agro-industrialisation.pdf
+• The study's findings have been widely cited and have played a role in shaping policies and influencing decisions to improve Uganda’s agriculture sector performance.
+As an example, see slide 9: https://www.theigc.org/sites/default/files/2021/09/01_Fowler_Rauschendorfer_MoFPED_Agro-industrialisation.pdf